 • should she determine that any portion of critical habitat is unprotected, she will publish a report in April 2018 on steps being taken to protect that critical habitat, and she will recommend that the federal Cabinet (Governor in Council) make an order.

-Alberta releases a draft caribou provincial range plan that allows unspecified new industrial disturbance in caribou critical habitat, and marks further delays in range-specific plans and actions.
+On December 19, Alberta releases a draft caribou provincial range plan that allows unspecified new industrial disturbance in caribou critical habitat, and marks further delays in range-specific plans and actions.
 While advancing some positive principles, the government continues to delay necessary actions to achieve caribou home ranges of at least 65% undisturbed habitat, the absolute minimum required for caribou to sustain themselves.
 AWA believes that Alberta’s iconic caribou will go extinct unless the government clearly commits and acts to save caribou habitat.
 AWA feels strongly that Alberta’s draft provincial range plan does more to increase the risk of caribou extinction for the foreseeable future – by allowing more critical habitat in caribou home ranges to be destroyed – than it does to work towards recovering thriving caribou populations.

-Supporters of Alberta’s endangered caribou delivered hundreds of postcards to the steps of the Alberta Legislature today, asking the Premier to protect the habitat that these iconic wildlife need.
+On November 28, supporters of Alberta’s endangered caribou delivered hundreds of postcards to the steps of the Alberta Legislature today, asking the Premier to protect the habitat that these iconic wildlife need.
 The “Quarters for Caribou” event, organized b AWA, comes after Alberta missed its 5-year deadline for producing caribou range plans in October 2017.

-The federal government reports that the quality of caribou habitat continues to decline across Canada.
+On October 31, the federal government reports that the quality of caribou habitat continues to decline across Canada.
 The David Suzuki Foundation, Ontario Nature and Alberta Wilderness Association have identified critical habitat destruction “hot spots” in the ranges of threatened caribou in Alberta, Ontario and Quebec.
 The groups call on the three provincial governments to convene Indigenous and stakeholder groups to develop range plans that protect critical caribou habitat, as required under Canada’s five-year-old recovery strategy for boreal caribou.
 No province or territory has fully met the timeline established in the Recovery Strategy for the development of range plans, due on October 5, 2017.

-AWA writes a letter providing comments to the Northwest Species at Risk Committee on their draft report on caribou recovery.
+On August 30, AWA writes a letter providing comments to the Northwest Species at Risk Committee on their draft report on caribou recovery.
 The key themes AWA outlines for northwest Alberta caribou recovery are:

 • caribou’s intact habitat needs;